Home » Sewing » Tips for clipping and notching seam allowances correctly

 Clipping seam allowance on corners

-Clipping seam allowances require a lot of precision as the clipping needs to be done as close to the seam, without snipping through the seam, like below.
+Clipping seam allowances require a lot of precision!
+The clipping needs to be done as close to the seam, without snipping through the seam, like below.
 You need a pair of scissors with sharp tips that offer perfect control.

-Clipping and notching seam allowances on curves require two different methods too, because the curves are of two types: concave and convex (or as I call them inner and outer curves).
+For curves you’ll need to apply both clipping and notching, depending on the type of curve.
+Clipping and notching seam allowances on curves require two different methods too.
+Because the curves are of two types: concave and convex (or as I call them inner and outer curves).

-Same as the inner corners, the inner curves will stretch a lot once turned to the right side (not as much as the inner corners though) and will also need the fabric in the seam to stretch with the seam line.
+Same as the inner corners, the inner curves will stretch a lot once turned to the right side (not as much as the inner corners though).
+They will need the fabric in the seam to stretch with the seam line.
+For this type of curve you’ll need clipping.
 So you will need to snip the fabric a little, perpendicularly to the seam line, without clipping through the seam, like this.

 How to clip curves

 This is where the magic term “notch” comes into action!
-Clipping outer corners is never enough so you need to cut notches in the seam allowance, all around the curved area.
+For this type of curves clipping is never enough.
+So you need to cut notches in the seam allowance instead of clipping, all around the curved area.
 A notch is a V-shaped cut in the seam like this.

 How to notch fabric